Planning an Accessible Campus Event at SF State

 - Add “Reserved Seating” signs

-- Determine the room and reserved seating location of sign language interpreters and Real-time Captioners, and the people with disabilities using these services.
+- Determine seating location of sign language interpreters and Real-time Captioners, and the people with disabilities using these services

 - Conduct a site walk-through

-For additional information or to request training on how to effectively work with individuals with disabilities at your event, please contact:
+For additional information or to request training on how to effectively include aspects of Universal Design in your event please contact:

 Disability Programs & Resource Center (DPRC)